 Innovator: A pioneering individual, group, or organization that implemented a creative, out-of-the-box solution to support Hawaiʻi’s children during the pandemic.

 Unsung Hero: An individual who made a profound difference for kids in their community during the pandemic, but who often isn’t in the spotlight or isn’t recognized for their role.

 Family-Friendly Employer: A company that went above and beyond during the pandemic to support its employees with children.

-Child- or Family-Focused Healthcare Worker: A physician, dentist, nurse, or other clinician who provided exceptional care to children and their families during the pandemic.
+Child- or Family-Focused Health Worker/Advocate: A clinician or worker who promoted health and provided exceptional care to children and their families during the pandemic.

 Public Health Worker: An advocate, epidemiologist, researcher, or other professional whose significant contributions to fighting the pandemic made the community safer for all children.

 Family Strengthening: An individual or organization whose outstanding contributions during the pandemic helped families create safe, nurturing environments where their children can grow and thrive.